 - a Fall/Winter ARIES masterclass (to be announced soon) intended for selected previous participants and collaborators to catch up with the many innovations of the last years and to provide them with a chance to have an advance look at, and maybe help us beta test, the Explorer.

 If you are one of those who were waiting for the 2017 Spring University to be announced, let us know and we may be able to share indications for more limited training events that we are discussing with various partners for this year, or – if there is enough interest – we may consider providing some online alternatives.
 Same if you represent an institution willing to collaborate on a more regular basis.
 Our training events so far are targeted to (very) IT-savvy people.
 By their nature, these require a minimum of one week (ideally two) and 3+ trainers, and are quite intense.
-With the availability of the ARIES explorer, the kinds of training we can offer will greatly expand and diversify.
 In general, we’re very keen of expanding our training opportunities, and particularly of collaborating with institutions that could become more regular actors in the ARIES community – for example by hosting yearly training events, sharing research projects and PhD programs, or contributing to the development of either the model base or the infrastructure.

 Looking forward to an exciting ARIES future!